-No legal size limit but a daily bag limit of 10.
+With a scientific name of Triglidae, Gurdard has no legal size limit but a daily bag limit of 10.
 Most gurnard caught will be between 25 and 50 cm in length.

-Bait recommendations to catch gurnard
+Bait to catch Gurnard

 Gurnard are often a bycatch of anglers targeting flathead, pinkies whiting and other saltwater and estuary species.
-They respond to oily flesh baits and will happily take small pieces of pilchard, squid, silver whiting and prawn.
+They respond to oily flesh baits

 Gurnards will happily take small soft plastics and small metal jigs.
 We have caught many gurnards and scorpion fish using small minnow imitation, curl tail and paddle tail soft plastics.
 Again this is generally a bycatch of targeting other bay and estuary species.
 Removing the lure and hooks need to be done with care to ensure you don’t go close to the venomous spikes.

 The common gurnard has venomous spines that can inflict a lot of pain so do handle with extreme caution.
-When targeting gurnard use light tackle and small hooks as they have quite small mouths.

 Gurnard are bottom feeders so you can target gurnard using rigs that you would typically use to target flathead.
 A basic running sinker rig and paternoster rig with small pieces of bait will work well.
 They also respond well to flasher tigs that have colours to attract them.
 Remember that gurnard have reasonably small mouths so use small hooks such as size 6 upwards.